duwaar/lander-game/README.md

 To play the game,

---on Linux: download and run the file called "lander.x86"
+--on Linux: download the files called "lander.x86" and "lander.pck", and run the file called "lander.x86"

---on Windows: download and run the file called "lander.exe"
+--on Windows: download the files called "lander.exe" and "lander.pck", and run the file called "lander.exe"

 Have fun!